Social DNA: Making Social Interaction Patterns Explicit

 For a complete understanding, here are the basic PerspectiveProxy methods that power the above abstractions:

-// Add the subject class definition to a perspective
+// Add a subject class definition (SHACL) to a perspective

 // List all available subject classes